Skip to content

 Accessors

 Notice how vbt is attached directly to the Series object?
-This is called an accessor - a convenient way to extend Pandas objects without subclassing them.
-Using an accessor we can easily switch between native Pandas and vectorbt functionality.
-Moreover, each vectorbt method is flexible towards inputs and can work on both Series and DataFrames.
+This is called an accessor – a convenient way to extend Pandas objects without subclassing them.
+With an accessor, you can easily switch between native Pandas and VBT functionality.
+In addition, each VBT method is flexible with inputs and can work on both Series and DataFrames.

 >>> df = pd.DataFrame({'a': range(10), 'b': range(9, -1, -1)})